NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

   - Credits to [iyiolacak](https://github.com/iyiolacak/iyiolacak-swaync-config?tab=readme-ov-file), [justinmdickey](https://github.com/justinmdickey/publicdots/blob/main/.config/hypr/hyprlock.conf), and [mkhmtolzhas](https://github.com/mkhmtolzhas/mkhmtdots) for their amazing theming.
   - Switch to Dark and Light Mode
   - Select Waybar Skins
-  - Select Wofi Skins
+  - Select Rofi Skins
   - Select Hyprlock Layouts
   - Select SwayNC Styles
   - **Wallpaper Handling**
     - Supports both online (yes, online.) and offline image (via `swww`) and video (via `mpvpaper`) formats.
       - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.
-      - Paste image or video links with valid file extensions in the wofi prompt and the download will automatically be processed, saved, and set as your new wallpaper.
+      - Paste image or video links with valid file extensions in the rofi prompt and the download will automatically be processed, saved, and set as your new wallpaper.
     - Border colors and UI elements have dynamic color schemes.
 <br>